 But if you know the right place to trim the fat, the right components and features to focus on, you can get a great, affordable gaming laptop that plays your favourite games without difficulty.

-GPUs are one of the major expenses in gaming laptops and are a contributor to both lower battery life and increased weight and noise levels due to the additional cooling capacity required.
-If you’re only looking to play indie games, or classic titles in your GoG library, then you might consider skipping a dedicated gaming chip altogether.
+GPUs are one of the major expenses in gaming laptops and are a contributor to both lower battery life, increased weight and noise levels due to the additional cooling capacity required.
+If you’re only looking to play Esports, indie games, or classic titles in your Steam or GoG library, then you might consider skipping a dedicated gaming chip altogether.

 If you do want to play some AAA games at lower detail settings, or Esports games at high frame rates, a discrete GPU is worth paying for, but you don’t need to buy something super expensive or high-end.
-The Nvidia GTX 1660Ti is a fantastic mid-level gaming GPU which will cover all your bases without costing the earth.
-The Chillblast Defiant 17″ laptop pairs that chip with a fantastic six-core Intel Core i7-9750H CPU, a great display, fast memory, and super speedy storage for a snappy and responsive gaming laptop experience.
-All for under £1,500.
+The NVIDIA RTX 3050 is a fantastic mid-level gaming GPU which will cover all your bases without costing the earth.
+The Chillblast Phantom 14″ laptop pairs that chip with a fantastic fourteen-core Intel Core i7-12700H CPU, a FHD display, fast DDR4 memory, and SSD storage for a snappy and responsive gaming laptop experience.
+All for under £1,300.

-If you need even more graphical power, Chillblast also offers laptops with Nvidia RTX 2060, 2070, and 2080 graphics options, but they do tend to raise the price significantly.
-So be sure to only buy what you need if your focus is on getting the best cheap gaming laptop.
+If you need even more graphical power, Chillblast also offers laptops with NVIDIA RTX 3060, 3070 Ti, and 3080 graphics options, but they do tend to raise the price significantly.
+So, be sure to only buy what you need if your focus is on getting the best cheap gaming laptop.

 The display and other quality of life extras